SanthoshDhandapani/AndroidFragmentsBenchmarking/README.md

 <h4>Activities :</h4> MainActivity, Activity B, Activity C, Activity D
 <h4>Results:</h4><p>Based on the navigations<br/>1) From MainActivity to ActivityD <br/>2) For Fragments : Fragment 1 to Fragment 4</p>

-<h1>This project aims just to test the memory usage of a basic android application with the following cases (using android studio's memory profiler).</h1>
+<h2>This project aims just to test the memory usage of a basic android application with the following cases (using android studio's memory profiler).</h2>

-<h2>When views are directly used in multiple Activity classes.</h2>
+<h2>1) When views are directly used in multiple Activity classes.</h2>
 <pre>Class Name : MyApplication</pre>
 <code>
  public boolean loadAsFragments = false;